Bifold Doors Installation Cost

 When thinking about installing bi-fold doors the size isn’t the only consideration.
 The performance, longevity and aesthetics of the doors will depend greatly on the materials used in the construction.

-Bi-folding doors are usually be made from either wood, aluminium or uPVC.
+Bi-folding doors are usually made from wood, aluminium or uPVC.
 Wooden doors have a distinctive and traditional look and can be sanded and painted as required.
-But the downside of wood is that it will warp over time and will require more maintenance than other materials.
+However, the downside of wood is that it will warp over time and will require more maintenance than other materials.

 Aluminium is probably the most popular material for external bi-fold doors as it's stronger than wood or uPVC so you can have thinner frames and more glazing, which means more light.
 Aluminium doors will also resist warping a great deal more effectively than timber and require virtually no maintenance.